arangodb/spring-data/README.md

 class F {
 }

-So in this example, the implementation provided here produces an amount of data that would be about 11+15=26 times smaller!
+So in this example, the implementation provided here produces an amount of data that would be about 11+15=26 times smaller (with propagating efficiencies in terms of memory, bandwidth, CPU, operational expenses, visual benefits (simpler, less ambiguous), etc.)!

 ## <a name="history"></a>Brief history
 ArangoDB Spring Data had no support for inheritance in @Documents, so an [issue](https://github.com/arangodb/spring-data/issues/17#issue-304481714) was logged on